 7. Now reboot your system

-For other similar operating systems like Ubuntu that are using plymouth as bootsplash, you can locate the logo file inside the plymouth directory and change it in order to change the boot screen logo.
+Other distributions such as Ubuntu follow a similar process to change the boot screen logo.
+You can locate the logo file inside the plymouth directory and change it in order to change the boot screen logo.